brianhuster/noter/README.md

 This is a mobile note-taking app built with React Native and Expo, and a server written in Node.js and Express to manage users accounts.

 # Chức năng
-- Đăng nhập, đăng ký. đăng xuất : 100%
+- Đăng nhập, đăng ký. đăng xuất, : 100%
 - Lưu dữ liệu trên server (cụ thể là DB): 100%
 - Thêm, sửa note: 100%
 - Preview note đang sửa: 100%